Use our calculator to work out your checked baggage and cabin baggage allowance.

 You may carry up to 15 electronic devices (including a laptop, tablet, e-reader, mobile phone or medical device) on your flight with us, in both your cabin or checked baggage.
 Any device in checked baggage must be completely switched off (i.e. not in sleep or hibernation mode) and protected from damage.

-You can carry a TV as part of your checked baggage allowance.
-You will be charged an oversized baggage fee if the TV dimensions are 32 inches or above for flights to or from the US and Canada, or 40 inches or above for flights to or from all other destinations.
+You will be charged an oversized baggage fee if the TV dimensions are 40 inches or above for flights to or from all our destinations.

 You can carry your drone as part of your cabin baggage allowance, but there are a few things to keep in mind: